synthesized-io/fairlens/README.md

 - **Sensitive Attribute and Proxy Detection** - Methods to identify legally protected features, and measure hidden correlations between these features and others.

-- **Visualization Tools** - Tools to visualize the distributions of different types variables in sensitive sub groups.
+- **Visualization Tools** - Tools to visualize the distributions of different types of variables or columns in sensitive sub groups.

 - **Fairness Assessment** - A streamlined way of assessing the fairness of an arbitrary dataset, and generating reports highlighting biases and hidden correlations.